C-V-Malavika/Scientific-Calculator/README.md

+## Scientific Calculator

-# Scientific-Calculator
+# About the Calculator
-Using the python tkinter module this scientific calculator was created
+ - This Scientific calculator was built using the Python tkinter module.
+ - Many python string methods and functions, also the functions available in the math module were used to extract the results.